 2. Tooth decay is the most common chronic childhood disease.

-Although preventable, tooth decay remains as the number one most common chronic disease of children, particularly in the 6 to 11 age group; it is also the most common among adolescents.
+Although preventable, tooth decay remains the number one most common chronic disease of children, particularly in the 6 to 11 age group; it is also the most common among adolescents.

 Tooth decay is about 4-5 times more common than asthma.